ConveyorLabs/smart-contracts/QSP_Checklist.md

 # Major Architecture Changes
 ## Linear Execution Changes

 ## Uniswap V3 Changes
 ### Replacing the V3 Quoter
 As per the Quant Stamp teams reccomendation we decided to eliminate the use of the v3 Quoter completely in the contract.
 The Quoter was called in 3 different places throughout the contract. `SwapRouter.getNextSqrtPriceV3()`, `LimitOrderBatcher.calculateNextSqrtPriceX96()`, and `LimitOrderBatcher.calculateAmountOutMinAToWeth()`.
-The quoters best use case in the contract was to derive a highly accurate `amountOutMin` for a Token->Token order on the first swap from Token-> Weth.
+The quoters most critical use case in the contract was to derive a highly accurate `amountOutMin` for a Token->Token order on the first swap from Token-> Weth.
 In order to remove the quoter we wrote our own internal logic to quote an accurate `amountOutMin` modeled after Uniswap V3 internal swap logic  (https://github.com/Uniswap/v3-core/blob/main/contracts/UniswapV3Pool.sol#L596).

 The implementation is located in `src/lib/ConveyorTickMath.sol#L88` within the function `simulateAmountOutOnSqrtPriceX96`.